Feeding raw

 Any grinder is better than no grinder so if your grinder cannot handle bone then another option you have is to find a local butcher and see if they would be able to help.
 You can also use bone meal.
 There is a Bone Meal Brand called NOW that you can find on Amazon and use.

-It is very important to know that RAW diet needs to be complete and balanced, especially in kittens.
+It is very important to know that a RAW diet needs to be complete and balanced, especially in kittens.
 It needs to consist of 80% meat, 10% bone and 10% organ.
 Chicken thighs are one of the less expensive meat options but also, I find one of the best.
 It has meat that is rich in taurine, fat that is essential to cats, and bone that you can use in your recipe.
-I also like to use chicken hearts as it gives the extra taurine as well as a muscle meat and chicken liver as it’s one of the milder livers.
-I add in egg yolks and sardines in tomato sauce.
-Make sure the sardines are not in oil or that the tomato sauce is flavored.
+I also like to use chicken liver as it’s one of the milder liver.

 I am going to explain my process of buying and measuring.
-Get two big packs of chicken thighs with skin and bone as well as two packs of chicken hearts and two tubs of chicken livers.
-You will also need 7 eggs and sardines in tomato sauce.
-One 15 oz tin should do it.
-If it is a little less than .95 lb this is okay.
+Get two big packs of chicken thighs with skin and bone, 3 lbs of pork tenderloin, pork shoulder or pork butt and two tubs of chicken livers.
+You will also need 7 eggs and use the yolk only.

 Once you have all of your items begin to cut and measure your chicken.
 You are going to debone and place the bones aside to measure later or toss out if you are using bone meal.
 Cut up the chicken with skin to grind later.
 Follow this recipe.